 - Manage Multiple Inboxes From a Single Dashboard

-A dedicated helpdesk ticketing system works by combining multiple support inboxes in a shared inbox.
+A dedicated internal helpdesk ticketing system works by combining multiple support inboxes in a shared inbox.
 This means that all your incoming email communications are under the same roof and there is no need for your agents to switch between multiple screens.

 - Track Every Customer Issue From Start to Finish